 Each Class joins together in prayer throughout the school day and this is an important demonstration to all that the Christian faith is at the centre of our school community.
 See the ‘Prayer’ downloads for some of the prayers used.

-Our Assemblies are used to unite the school.
+Every day we share a collective act of worship which unites our school.
 Individual and group achievements are celebrated, news from other parts of the school is shared, current issues are discussed and the need for positive qualities, such as kindness and honesty, are stressed.

 Parents of children in Year 3 should approach their local Parish Priest for details of the Sacramental preparation programme.
 As a school, we liaise with the Churches to ensure the children are fully prepared to receive the Sacraments.
-A special Mass is celebrated by the whole school community, shortly after the children have taken their First Communion in the Parishes.
+A special Mass is celebrated by the whole school community shortly after the children have taken their First Communion in the Parishes.

 A group of parents meet regularly in the school to pray for the community and requests for prayers can be left in a special box in the Main Entrance Hall, or children can put them in the prayer boxes in their classrooms.